The Potential Role of a Hydrogen Network in Europe: Introduction

-However, few studies have evaluated the benefit of a hydrogen network in Europe so far.
-The EHB reports do not include an assessment based on the co-optimisation of energy system components. \cite{gasforclimateEuropeanHydrogen2020,gasforclimateEuropeanHydrogen2021,gasforclimateExtendingEuropean2021,gasforclimateEuropeanHydrogen2022} Other sector-coupling studies have not included hydrogen networks at all, \cite{brownSynergiesSector2018,pickeringDiversityOptions2022,childFlexibleElectricity2019,kendziorskiCentralizedDecentral2022} or when they do, model Europe only at country-level resolution, \cite{europeancommission.directorategeneralforenergy.METISStudy2021,victoriaSpeedTechnological2022} have a country-specific focus with limited geographical scope or detail outside the focus area, \cite{gilsInteractionHydrogen2021} or neglect some energy sectors or non-energy demands that involve hydrogen. \cite{gilsInteractionHydrogen2021,Caglayan2019,caglayanRobustDesign2021} None of the studies have explored the interplay between hydrogen network expansion and electricity grid reinforcements.
-Neither have the potentials for lower development costs through pipeline retrofitting been taken into account so far.
+However, few studies have looked into how much building a hydrogen network in Europe could reduce system costs.
+The industry-oriented EHB reports do not include an assessment based on the co-optimisation of energy system components. \cite{gasforclimateEuropeanHydrogen2020,gasforclimateEuropeanHydrogen2021,gasforclimateExtendingEuropean2021,gasforclimateEuropeanHydrogen2022} Other sector-coupling studies have not included hydrogen networks at all, \cite{brownSynergiesSector2018,pickeringDiversityOptions2022,childFlexibleElectricity2019a,kendziorskiCentralizedDecentral2022a} or when they do, model Europe only at country-level resolution, \cite{europeancommission.directorategeneralforenergy.METISStudy2021,victoriaSpeedTechnological2022} have a country-specific focus with limited geographical scope or detail outside the focus area,\cite{gilsInteractionHydrogen2021} investigate the mid-term role rather than the long-term role of a hydrogen network,\cite{europeancommission.directorategeneralforenergy.METISStudy2021} or neglect some energy sectors or non-energy demands that involve hydrogen. \cite{gilsInteractionHydrogen2021,Caglayan2019,caglayanRobustDesign2021} However, high resolution at continental scope is needed to understand how a hydrogen network can relieve power grid bottlenecks, where the costs of hydrogen network development can be reduced by retrofitting gas pipelines, and where geological sites for hydrogen storage are located.
+Previous one-node-per-country studies could not have suitably assessed this.

+This paper provides the first high-resolution examination of the trade-offs between electricity grid expansion and a new hydrogen network in scenarios for a European energy system with net-zero carbon dioxide emissions, no energy imports and high shares of renewable electricity production.
+By leveraging recent computational advances, we resolve 181 regions to study what role hydrogen infrastructure can play in a future sector-coupled system.
+This enables us to take account of network bottlenecks inside countries, see more precise locations of demand and supply in the network and capture the variability of renewable resources.
+For the first time, such an investigation also considers regional potentials for the repurposing of legacy gas pipelines and the geological storage of hydrogen in salt caverns.